Use create-lilypad-module to create Lilypad modules

 create-lilypad-module

 is an officially supported package that provides a simple scaffolding for building Lilypad modules.
-It offers a modern Docker setup with minimal configuration and useful pre-written scripts.
+It offers a modern Docker setup with minimal configuration.

 Getting Started: install and run create-lilypad-module